kevinnowland/booksite/web/public/introduction.md

 Initially I just wanted to record what I had read so that I could better remember it.
-I like the idea of being able to, in five years, if I'm still keeping records somewhere, going back and remembering what a I had read and roughly what order.
+I like the idea of being able to, in five years, if I'm still keeping records somewhere, going back and remembering what a I had read and in roughly what order.

 > __But a website?__